evelynting610/dotfiles/nvim/README.md

 For my Telescope implementation: `brew install ripgrep`

 For "Native Lsp": Install any language servers you need.
 I had to install the lua language server (`brew install lua-language-server`).
 I also installed luacheck (`brew install luacheck`).
-For linting, I installed a bunch through Mason (`:MasonInstall black flake8 pyright eslint_d prettier prettierd shellcheck stylua`), and also configured a `.luacheckrc` file at root to ignore globals such as vim and require.
+For linting, I installed a bunch through Mason (`:MasonInstall black flake8 pyright eslint_d prettier prettierd shellcheck stylua djlint ruff_format isort`), and also configured a `.luacheckrc` file at root to ignore globals such as vim and require.

 For Neotree: Install a NerdFont.
 The full list is [here](https://www.nerdfonts.com/font-downloads).
 You can install this through brew as well
 `brew tap homebrew/cask-fonts`
 `brew install font-hack-nerd-font --cask`

-For Python Development: Go into your virtual environment. `pip install ruff-lsp`